-Comparing across sections of this report further, solid gains were had in April and July on all three performance indicators.
-The fall and winter months showed somewhat mixed, but mostly negative year over year comparisons on all three indicators.
+Comparing across sections of this report further, all three indicators were down in April and up in June.
+The fall, winter and spring months showed somewhat mixed, but mostly negative year over year comparisons on all three indicators.

 The addition of Occupancy, Average Daily Rate (ADR) and Revenue per Available Room (RevPAR) provides valuable insight into non-casino lodging performance in the Atlantic City region.
 Of these three measures, RevPAR may be of the most value in determining longer term trends in the marketplace as RevPAR is a combination of both Occupancy and ADR (Occupancy multiplied by ADR is equal to RevPAR).
 As such, changes in RevPAR will be the summary variable for the non-casino lodging performance measure included in the AC-TPI Snapshot presented in the final section of this report.